port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/azure/examples/examples.md

 In the following example you will ingest your Azure Resources to Port, you may use the following Port blueprint definitions and integration configuration:

-:::note
+:::note Relate resources and resource groups

-The Resources below have a relation to the Resource Group, so creation of the [Resource Group blueprint](#mapping-resource-groups) is required.
+The Resources below have a relation to the Resource Group, so the creation of the [Resource Group blueprint](#mapping-resource-groups) is required.

 :::